This article is from 2021 and may be outdated. We're working on restoring a newer version.

 Some people start with public, organized ghost hunts.
 Often, they’re advertised online, in newspapers, and on community bulletin boards.

-Ghost hunting events attract dozens or even hundreds of people.
+Many ghost hunting events attract dozens or – depending upon the location – even hundreds of people.
+(I suggest starting small.)

 What to expect at a ghost hunting event